 Our gold staff is reserved for the best of the best.
 Most of these shooters are semi pro or pro and travel the country shooting national level tournaments.
 These archery shooters go above and beyond promoting our products.

 In conclusion, being on pro staff is not for everyone.
-There is a level of commitment that both sides need to understand when that contract is signed.
+There is a level of commitment that both sides need to understand when the contract is signed.
 Before signing on for a staff position, you need to ask yourself if it’s worth it to you.
 Is the time posting on social media and talking in person with others about a particular archery brand worth the discount or product that you are receiving in return?

-Join our newsletter for more helpful articles
+Sign up to receive our weekly newsletter for more helpful articles.